StrataWM/strata/docs/get-started/installing.md

 sudo make install
 ```

-to recompile and install Strata with the latest changes
+to recompile and install Strata with the latest changes.

+If you face any issues while installing Strata, checkout out the next page which has solutions for many common issues.